Joint modeling of wind speed and wind direction through a conditional approach: Introduction

-In this work, we take an alternative approach to jointly modeling wind speed and wind direction by decomposing their joint distribution into the product of the marginal distribution of wind direction and the conditional distribution of wind speed given wind direction, i.e. $[R, \Phi] = [\Phi]\cdot [ R|\Phi]$ \cite[e.g.,][]{colsaw, solari,wu2022}.
-These aforementioned works model the conditional distribution by binning the data by wind direction to estimate the parameters of the chosen wind speed distribution separately, then use a set number of pairs of Fourier series to model the dependence of the parameters on wind direction.
+In our work, we take an alternative approach to jointly modeling wind speed and wind direction by decomposing their joint distribution into the product of the marginal distribution of wind direction and the conditional distribution of wind speed given wind direction, i.e. $[R, \Phi] = [\Phi]\cdot [ R|\Phi]$ \cite[e.g.,][]{colsaw, solari,wu2022}.
+These aforementioned works model the conditional distribution by binning the data by wind direction to estimate the parameters of the chosen wind speed distribution separately, then use a set number of pairs of Fourier series to model the dependence of the wind speed distribution parameters on wind direction.
 While proving a useful modeling framework, to the best of our knowledge, there is no systematic study on various modeling choices; furthermore, no comparison study has been done to compare with some alternative methods in terms of estimation performance.
-Motivated by a recent work \citep{wu2022}, this study aims to fill the gap by investigating these aspects.
+Motivated by our recent work \citep{wu2022}, this study aims to fill the gap by investigating these aspects.

 In particular, we present an estimation and inference procedure, originally proposed in \citep{wu2022}, to achieve flexible modeling of wind speed and wind direction that preserves the intrinsic characteristics of the two variables, namely non-negativity and circularity.
-This is done by using a mixture of von Mises distributions to perform the marginal modeling of wind direction, and the Weibull distribution for the conditional modelling of wind speed, where the parameters of the Weibull distribution are modeled by means of periodic functions on wind directions, which are fitted by a two-stage estimation procedure where their estimation uncertainties are quantified via a version of block bootstrap \citep{blockboot1, blockboot2}.
-A simulation study is conducted to asses the performance of estimating the conditional distribution of wind speed using the proposed method and to compare it to a version of non-parametric quantile regression (QR) \citep{Koenker2005} where the quantile curves are represented by a periodic B-spline as function of wind direction.
-The results suggest that the proposed method in general outperforms the non-parametric QR we used.
-We illustrate our proposed method in a climate application where changes in the present and future wind speed and wind direction distributions are estimated using the output of a regional climate model.
-The proposed method allows for the detection of changes in the distribution of wind speed with respect to some wind directions complementing the literature of wind speed distribution.
+This is done by using a mixture of von Mises distributions to perform the marginal modeling of wind direction, and the Weibull distribution for the conditional modelling of wind speed, where the parameters of the Weibull distribution are modeled by means of periodic functions on wind directions, which are fitted by a two-stage estimation procedure, where their estimation uncertainties are quantified via a version of block bootstrap \citep{blockboot1, blockboot2}.